alphazolam/MMDK/README.md

 ## Functions.lua

-Functions.lua is included with Moveset Mod and is shared among all its scripts by Lua's 'require' function.
+Functions.lua is included with MMDK and is shared among all its scripts by Lua's 'require' function.
 Its functions can be accessed through the table **`fn`**, by default.
 Check the source code for a description of each function, provided in comments.
 Some useful functions being:
 - **edit_obj** - takes a RE Managed object and a table of fields / properties vs values in which to change, and changes them
 - **append_to_list** - takes a RE Managed Object 'Generic.Dictionary'object and adds a new element to it, then returns the incremented list
 - **append_key** - Takes a RE Engine System.Collections.Generic.List object, a string KeyType, and a table of field names vs values and adds a new instance of that key to the list object while applying the fields table to it as changes